nsbgn/handalf/README.md

 but on a laptop keyboard, that's just <kbd>Space</kbd>!
 The compromise is as unobtrusive as possible:

-<kbd>Shift</kbd> will retain its function at the bottom-left of the
+<kbd>Shift</kbd> will also retain its function at the bottom of the
-keyboard, but, when combined with <kbd>AltGr</kbd> or a preceding tap of
+outer edges of the keyboard, but, when combined with <kbd>AltGr</kbd> or a preceding tap of <kbd>Shift</kbd>, it becomes a either a backslash
-<kbd>Shift</kbd>, it becomes a backslash <kbd>\\</kbd>.
-If you keep
+<kbd>\\</kbd> or a <kbd>Multi</kbd>.
+If you keep holding it, the
-holding it, the associated <kbd>Shift</kbd> modifier will also stay active.
+associated <kbd>Shift</kbd> modifier will also stay active.

-Because the backslash is commonly used for escaping characters, it will often be followed by a special character, meaning that you will usually need to activate the <kbd>AltGr</kbd> or <kbd>Shift</kbd> anyway.
+Both of these keys are often followed by special characters, so you will usually need to activate the <kbd>AltGr</kbd> or <kbd>Shift</kbd> anyway.
 In this way, we retain an easily accessible <kbd>Shift</kbd> on generic keyboards, without wasting a good spot for a useful symbol key.

+Optionally, you can keep shift functionality on only the left side, if that suits your typing style.

 ### Backspace